takahi-i/pfm/README.rst

 ::

-    $pfm add -n image-classification "L 9999:localhost:8888 takahi-i-ml.aws.com"
+    $pfm add -n image-classification "9999:localhost:8888 takahi-i-ml.aws.com"

 As we see the above example is simple and just uses :code:`-n` option.
-Note that the first character :code:`L` indicates the port forward setting is local.
-When you want set remote, please set :code:`R`.
+Note that default forward type is set to local (L).
+If you want to set forward type to remote please specify the type with :code:`--forward_type` parameter.

 Generate ssh port forward parameters
 -------------------------------------